artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Automated_Amazon_price_tracker
 This program will works like a bot, that in first step scrapes the data from a given Amazon website product, and looks for the price and title of this product.
 In the next step this program can be set to check the price once per a day, with the use of https://www.pythonanywhere.com/ , and if the price drops below the target value set by the user, it will send an email notification, to make sure we don't miss this bargain!.

+# Automating_job_applications_on_linkedin
+This is an automated job application bot.
+The program will use selenium WebDriver to automate applying for jobs on LinkedIn with the "Easy Apply" function to send applications to all the jobs that meet your criteria (instead of just a single listing).
+In the first step, it will log in to your LinkedIn account, and then go to the specific search job URL defined in the program by the user.
+After accessing this URL, the bot will go through each of the application and asses if there is a function of Easy Apply.
+If it doesn't exist, the job application will be skipped, and the bot will move to the next job application.
+After finding the Easy Apply button, the bot will submit the first step of application by pressing it.
+In the next step, the bot will validate how the application form looks.
+If the application form will have the button next which indicates a multistep application, the bot will terminate the application, only application with "submit application" will be accepted.
+The bot will submit the application, and fill in the given phone number and send out the application.
+After that, the bot will move to the next job application.

 # Banking_APP
 The program will track the balance of the given account based on the user choices, and all the transactions will be logged into a txt file.
 It's a program to simulate basic banking transactions like depositing or withdrawing money.